DOGE28/Zerto-Upgrade-Tutorial/README.md

 # Zerto ZVM Upgrade Documentation and Tutorial

-This tutorial will walk you through the necessary steps to upgrade your current Windows ZVM to the latest Linux ZVM appliance.
+This tutorial will walk you through the necessary steps to upgrade your current Windows ZVM to the latest Linux ZVM appliance, as well as updating your Linux ZVM post-migration.

-The versions we suggest upgrading from/to is Zerto 9.7 U4 (any patch) to Zerto 10.0 U2.
-Zerto requires there be at most a two version gap when upgrading.
-Please upgrade your existing Windows ZVM to version 9.7 U4 before continuing.
+Tonaquint requires your currenct Windows ZVM version to be 9.7 U4 (any patch) in order to follow along with this tutorial.
+If for some reason your site says you're on a different version, please upgrade your Windows ZVM to the above version before proceeding.

+For the migration process specifically we will be going from 9.7 U4 to 10.0 U2.
+Once all of our clients have reached this point, we will ask you to update your ZVM several more times to reach the latest version.

 > [!IMPORTANT]
 > Before proceeding, please consult with the [Zerto Compatibility Matrix](https://www.zerto.com/myzerto/support/interoperability-matrix/) to ensure that your environment is compatible with the upgrade process and all VRAs state they are on the latest version.
 If you are viewing this to upgrade your current Linux ZVM, please go to the [Upgrading The ZVM](#upgrading-the-zvm) section.